World News Publishing Focus by WAN-IFRA

 While personalisation algorithms are becoming more and more common in the news media, many worry about the so-called filter bubble effect – that algorithms end up displaying audiences only articles that correspond with their taste and preferences, causing them to miss out on other important content.

-Ilta-Sanomat addresses this by making sure that their algorithm not only relies on users’ profiles but also takes into account editorial judgement in how the articles are placed on the page.
-Moreover, the top articles on the page are the same for every user, and the article list includes specific “Exploration modules”, which ensure that readers are also exposed to articles that don’t match their preferences.
+Ilta-Sanomat addresses that by making sure their algorithm not only relies on users’ profiles but also takes into account editorial judgement in how the articles are placed on the page.
+Moreover, the top articles on the page are the same for every user, and the article list includes specific “Exploration modules,” which ensure that readers are also exposed to articles that don’t match their preferences.

 “In short, we have become a better news service.”